NoahDavey/100-days-of-code/log/r1-log.md

 Today didn't feel very productive.
 I have been sick and mistakenly left this till the end of my day when I was pretty recked.
 I did check that the heroku app works as expected and i think overall the accountability tracker worked decently.
 Will expand upon it in the future but for now I should move onto something else.
 I did a bid of work on my scoreboard app today and made it so that when you submit a ping pong match, that is recorded in the db.
 So a small win

 ### R1D8
+Today I did some work on my scoreboard app.
+Managed to populate a dropdown with all the users I have stored in my db.
+This is a good step forwards in terms of functionality and tomorrow I look forwards to playing around with then referencing that detail in entries made to the match collection

 ### R1D9
 ### R1D10
 ### R1D11